7csc/stats-handler/README.md

 Once the server is running, you can access the API endpoint by sending a GET request to `http://(localhost):8080/stats`.

+Note: When integrating the stats handler into your main server, ensure that the main server's port configuration

 ## API Response
 The API will return a JSON response with the following structure: